coins-docs/xyz/docs/errors.md

 ### -1021 TIMESTAMP_OUT_OF_WINDOW

-* Timestamp for this request is outside of the recvWindow.
+* Timestamp for this request is outside of the recv window.
-* Timestamp for this request was 1000ms ahead of the server's time.
-* Please check the difference between your local time and server time .

 ### -1022 INVALID_SIGNATURE